awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

 ## Monitoring<a name="monitoring"></a>

 You can monitor a Multi\-Attach enabled volume using the CloudWatch Metrics for Amazon EBS volumes\.
-For more information, see [Amazon CloudWatch Metrics for Amazon EBS](using_cloudwatch_ebs.md)\.
+For more information, see [Amazon CloudWatch metrics for Amazon EBS](using_cloudwatch_ebs.md)\.

 Data is aggregated across all of the attached instances\.
 You can't monitor metrics for individual attached instances\.